muckelba/PogoStats/README.md

 ### Notifications

 Grafana is able to send messages when a alert is triggered.
-Set up a notification channel in the Alerting menu on the left side.
+Set up a notification channel in the alerting menu on the left side.
 To recive notifications, you either need to set that notification channel to default or add that channel to the alerting section of the dashboard settings.
 You need to set the `$GF_SERVER_DOMAIN` variable if you want pictures in your notifications.

 ### SSL